6.8 Media literacy and safe use of new media

 Be Safe Online is a Government campaign, developed in 2018, to highlight ways to stay safe online.
 It offers a wide range of Online Safety resources, to support online safety for all citizens, including youths.

-During 2020 an additional emphasis on non-formal and informal learning about media literacy and online safety emerged in response to Covid-19 measures.
+During 2020 and 2021 an additional emphasis on non-formal and informal learning about media literacy and online safety emerged in response to Covid-19 measures.
 Be Safe Online states:

 The COVID-19 pandemic has highlighted the critical role of the internet in our everyday lives.
 We can be connected with loved ones in an instant, no matter where they are in the world; businesses can access markets and staff can work remotely; and students have a wealth of information and resources at their fingertips.